sakaiproject/sakai/basiclti/docs/PLACEMENTS.md

 The `SubmissionReview` launch allows a grade book like UI to launch deep into a tool directly to a grading screen for a particular student - usually in an iframe within a grading UI.
-In Sakai when an Instructor starts grading an LTI tool in Assignments, they are presented with a list of student submissions.
+In Sakai when an instructor starts grading an LTI tool in Assignments, they are presented with a list of student submissions.
 They can jump to any student's submission or even use arrows to page through each student's submission.
-It is a pretty nice UI.
+It is a nice UI.

 The mechanics of this launch are defined in: